 INSERT INTO employee VALUES(1, 'Foo',1); INSERT INTO employee VALUES(2, 'Bar',1); INSERT INTO employee VALUES(2, 'Bar',1)

-You might have noticed, the emp_id is declared as primary key and in the insert scripts, ‘Bar’ is inserted twice having emp_id 2.
-In Redshift this is not a problem as Primary Key constraint is not enforced.
-Assume we have another table called “department” with following rows:
+You might have noticed, the emp_id is declared as the primary key and in the insert scripts, ‘Bar’ is inserted twice having emp_id 2.
+In Redshift, this is not a problem as the Primary Key constraint is not enforced.
+Assume we have another table called “department” with the following rows:

 Figure-1: Department table.